Kevin-Contreras/vert.run-react/README.md

-# Prueba con ReactJS y Redux
+# ReactJS and Redux Test

- Sigue estos pasos para inicializar el proyecto.
+Follow these steps to initialize the project.

-## Pasos para Iniciar el Proyecto
+## Steps to Start the Project

-### 1. Instalar Node.js y npm
+### 1. Install Node.js and npm

-Asegúrate de tener Node.js y npm instalados en tu máquina.
-Puedes descargarlos desde [el sitio oficial de Node.js](https://nodejs.org/).
+Make sure you have Node.js and npm installed on your machine.
+You can download them from the official Node.js website.

-### 2. Descargue el proyecto con el comando
+### 2. Download the project using the following command
 git clone https://github.com/Kevin-Contreras/vert.run-react.git

-### 3. Ejecute el siguiente comando para poder instalar todas las dependecias, si esta en linux o macOS se necesitara colocar sudo
+### 3. Run the following command to install all dependencies.
+If you are on Linux or macOS, you may need to use sudo

 npm install

-### 4. Para inicializar el proyecto se necesesita el siguiente comando, si esta en linux o macOS se necesitara colocar sudo
+### 4. To initialize the project, use the following command.
+If you are on Linux or macOS, you may need to use sudo
 npm run dev